 Punch an eyelet in the top of the house in the centre of the roof and loop the ribbon through this ready to hang.

-Hooray now your advent house is complete!
+Hooray – you now know how to make a fabric advent calendar!
 Fill the pockets with small sweets or gifts with a special one in the door for Christmas Eve.